 You can protect QSECOFR from misuse by setting it to STATUS(*DISABLED).
 As long as you know the password, you can always sign on to the console, even when QSECOFR is *DISABLED.

 Reducing the number of profiles that have special authorities will reduce the damage that can be done should the profile be compromised.
 Obviously, limiting the number of profiles that have special authorities—especially *ALLOBJ—to as few as possible is key to keeping your system and data secure.

 Use a Method to Elevate Privileges

 There are times when special authorities are required to perform tasks on IBM i.
 Rather than assign the special authorities to a user’s profile permanently, use a method that will elevate users’ privileges.
 One method is to write a utility that adopts authority.
-Another method is to purchase a utility, such as Authority Broker from HelpSystems, that provides a more structured method of elevating authority.
-Authority Broker also provides logging and reporting of the elevated authority.
+Another method is to purchase a utility, such as Authority Broker for IBM i from HelpSystems, that provides a more structured method of elevating authority.
+Authority Broker for IBM i also provides logging and reporting of the elevated authority.